Kareena-Ramrakhya/Kareena-Ramrakhya/README.md

 📊 Passionate Data Analyst | Transforming Raw Data into Strategic Insights 🔹 Data Enthusiast | Problem Solver | Insight-Driven Thinker

 I am a Data Analyst with a strong passion for uncovering insights that drive business growth and innovation.
-Currently pursuing my Master’s in Analytics, I thrive at the intersection of technology, data, and decision-making.
+With Master’s in Analytics, I thrive at the intersection of technology, data, and decision-making.

 🚀 What I Bring to the Table:
 ✅ Data Exploration & Visualization – Transforming complex datasets into actionable insights using tools like Python, SQL, and Tableau.